Lemon, Parsley and Basil Pesto

-When summer arrives, due to the heat, the desire to turn on the stove decreases, even for a simple pasta sauce!
-Lemon, parsley, and basil pesto meets this need.
-As a pesto lover, I appreciate their versatility even more in summer because they are perfect for pasta, canapés, but also for dressing a vegetable or rice salad.
-The process is very easy; I used the Thermomix, but it can be done with any food processor.
-The result will be a pesto with a special aroma that tastes like summer!
+When summer arrives, because of the heat, the desire to turn on the stove is lower and lower, even to make a simple sauce for pasta!
+The lemon, parsley and basil pesto answers exactly this need.
+As a pesto lover, in summer I appreciate their versatility even more because they are perfect for pasta, for canapés but also to dress a vegetable or rice salad.
+The procedure is very easy — I used the Bimby but you can do it with any food processor.
+The result will be a pesto with a particular aroma that tastes like summer!

-If you love pestos like me, I recommend checking out these recipes here:
+If you love pestos like me, I recommend taking a look at these recipes:

 fresh lemon pesto